 Users are not only more likely to seek more visual information, but they’re increasingly seeking it on one device: their phone.

-Through 2018, 77% of Americans now own a smartphone.
+As of February 2019, 81% of Americans now own a smartphone.
 And they spend an average of over 4 hours every day on it, a number that now surpasses time spent in front of the television.
 Faster networks have made them even more convenient.
 Businesses have responded by designing their eCommerce stores to be easily accessed through small, mobile devices.
 Consumer trends have continually pointed toward mobile shopping.
 In fact, it’s predicted that mobile shopping will constitute the majority of eCommerce sales by 2021.